If there was such a thing as a hierarchy of skills, I suspect making fire and cooking edible food would rank top 10.

 It’s hard to begin with, but after a couple of months I realised I was so much happier having zero contact with my ex, that it seemed crazy I’d wasted so much time doing anything different.
 Rather than asking why does my ex hate me so much, think about why am I devoting my energy to worrying about my ex?

-Lastly, be happy.
+Basically, be happy.

 The best thing you can do is keep living your life.
 Keep thriving.
 Keep being happy.
 Do your thing and like me, keep hoping that one day your ex will follow suit and find happiness for himself.
 Just don’t put your life on hold waiting for it to happen.